 Creatine is a supplement that is used widely by athletes to increase their muscle mass.

 - It is a chemical naturally found in the muscles and the brain and nutritional sources such as red meat and seafood.

 18. Muscles help in digestion

 The Muscular system aids in the digestive process.

 - Smooth muscles are found lining the esophagus.
-The contraction of these muscles helps in the movement of food down the esophagus in a wave-like motion.
+The contraction of these muscles helps move food down the esophagus in a wave-like motion.

-- Muscles present in the stomach contract and help the food to move through the stomach and the duodenum.
+- Muscles in the stomach contract and help the food move through the stomach and the duodenum.

 - The muscles of the jaw help in chewing and mastication of the food to enable the swallowing process.